RanolP/code-review-core/README.md

 - AST-diffing based on difftastic engine (like SemanticDiff)
 - Hunks regrouped, seems stacked
 - Natural file-tree view integration, like reviewing on VS Code
+- Chat with diffs for more context
+- Leave "review comment" and "informational comment" to help reviewers